lucafoscili/lf-widgets/docs/architecture.md

 This document provides a comprehensive overview of the architecture of the LF Widgets library.
 It describes the monorepo structure, the roles of each package, and how the various parts interact.
 Visual diagrams (using Mermaid) are provided to help you quickly grasp the repository layout and inter-package relationships.

+> **Note**: This document is the canonical reference ("Holy Bible") for all architectural decisions.
+All component implementations MUST follow the patterns described here.

 ---

 ## Table of Contents